astropy/SPISEA/README.rst

 ====================
 PopStar
 ====================
-PopStar is an astropy affiliated package for generating simple stellar populations from synthetic evolution and atmosphere models.
+PopStar is a package for generating simple stellar populations from synthetic evolution and atmosphere models.
 Currently, PopStar generates single-age, single-metallicity populations (i.e. star clusters).
 It supports different initial mass functions, multiplicity perscriptions, reddening laws, filter functions, atmosphere models, and evolution models.
 The pacakge is object oriented and is extensible.

 PopStar's primary strength is the large set of models that are accessible.
 In particular, we have created a set of models that "merge" the best-in-class evolution and atmosphere models to cover the full range of masses from 0.08 - 150 Msun at very young ages, including pre-main-sequence evolution.